By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 executed at all.
 In these cases, a potentially blocking callback must

-use the blocking
+use the blocking construct (see below).

 Once executed, the callbacks are removed from the future object, thus being eligible for GC.